justinlocsei/himation/README.md

     "registered": null // The name of the registered-user cookie },
-  "debug": false,               // Whether to enable debug tools "environment": "development", // The name of the application environment "errors": {
+  "debug": false,               // Whether to enable debug tools "emailSenderAddress": null,   // The address of the sender of all emails "emailSenderName": null,      // The name of the sender of all emails "environment": "development", // The name of the application environment "errors": {
     "sentryDsn": null,       // The Sentry DSN for reporting errors